Commerce Exam > Commerce Notes > Accountancy Class 12 > Chapter Notes- Accounting for Partnerships: Basic Concepts

 Past Adjustments

-- Sometimes, after final accounts are prepared and profits are distributed among partners, omissions or errors in recording transactions or preparing summary statements are discovered.
+• Sometimes, after the final accounts are prepared and profits are distributed, mistakes or missing entries are found.

-- These omissions may relate to items such as interest on capital, interest on drawings, interest on partners’ loans, partner’s salary, partner’s commission, or outstanding expenses.
+• These may include items like interest on capital, interest on drawings, interest on partners’ loans, partner’s salary, partner’s commission, or outstanding expenses.

-- There could also be changes in the partnership deed or accounting system that have a retrospective effect.
+• There may also be changes in the partnership deed or accounting system that affect past records.

-- These omissions and commissions need to be adjusted to correct their impact.
+• These omissions and errors need to be corrected.

 For example: Rameez and Zaheer are equal partners.
 Their capital as of April 01, 2015, was Rs.
 50,000 and Rs.
 1,00,000 respectively.
 After the accounts for the financial year ending March 31, 2016, had been prepared, it was discovered that interest at the rate of 6 per cent per annum, as provided in the partnership deed had not been credited to the partners’ capital accounts before the distribution of profit.
 In this case, the interest on capital not credited to the partners’ capital accounts works out to be Rs.
 3000 (6/100 × Rs.
 50,000) for Rameez and Rs.
 6,000 (6/100 × Rs.
 1,00,000) for Zaheer.
 Had the interest on capital been duly provided, the firm’s profit would have been reduced by Rs.
 9,000.
 By this omission, the whole amount of profit as per the Profit and Loss Account (without adjustment of Rs.
 9,000) has been distributed among the partners in their profit-sharing ratio, and the amounts of interest on capital have not been credited to their capital accounts.